lumin0u/CubeAlgsExplorer/README.md

 # CubeAlgsExplorer
 ## Overview
 This project tries to be a sequel to Herbert Kociemba's Cube Explorer.
 The goal is to generate algorithms (maneuvers) to solve the rubik's cube from a given position or a set of positions.
 The point is that CubeAlgsExplorer sorts and filters algorithms based on its estimate on *the time one actually takes to do the maneuver*.
-This program uses Kociemba's optimal solver in python.

 ## Notes
 - The project is not yet finished and thus is still not working.